Subi Reef: Territorial disputes

 The atoll is controlled by China (PRC), with a 2014 estimate of 200 troops stationed there, and also claimed by Taiwan (ROC), Vietnam and the Philippines.
 In July 2012, a large fleet of 30 Chinese fishing vessels arrived at the atoll from Hainan.

 In April 2015, a Philippine Navy aircraft patrolling near the atoll received "aggressive action" from a Chinese ship.
-Also in 2015, the USS Lassen sailed within 12 nautical miles (which if applicable is the territorial waters limit of the atoll), prompting the Chinese Foreign Ministry to call the action a "provocation" and vowed to keep building up in the South China Sea.
+Also in 2015, the USS Lassen sailed within 12 nmi (which if applicable is the territorial waters limit of the atoll), prompting the Chinese Foreign Ministry to call the action a "provocation" and vowed to keep building up in the South China Sea.
 As per the US Navy, this was a routine "freedom of navigation" exercise.
 Similar exercises are performed routinely about 12–28 times per year.

 The atoll in 2000 before Chinese militarization.

 During 2014, the PRC started reclaiming land at Subi Reef, and by the end of 2015 had developed it into an island of 3.95 sqkm, with a military base, a large harbor, and an airstrip of about 3000 m.
 In November 2015, two U.S. B-52 strategic bombers flew in airspace near the area.
 They were contacted by Chinese ground control, but were allowed to continue their mission undeterred.
-In April 2016 a new lighthouse 55 meters (180') high commenced operations.
+In April 2016 a new lighthouse 55 m high commenced operations.
 A civilian test flight to the new airport was conducted by a passenger jet of Hainan Airlines on July 13, 2016.